All Episodes

 It will become the norm.

-And and you know, people call this different things.
+And people call this different things.

 People can just call this progressivism.

-I know that certain dissident right wing folks online call it the longhouse, right?
+I know that certain dissident right-wing folks online call it the longhouse, right?

 I think that there's a lot of different terms for it.

-Um, but it's HR world, right?
+But it's HR world, right?

-And um, we see that more and more.
+And we see that more and more.

-It's well th they're these are these are kids at Harvard, right?
+It's these are kids at Harvard, right?

 These are not the local community college kids.

-And so, you know, as as that orthodoxy just really strengthens its hold because it already has a hole, as it strengthens its hold.
+And so, you know, as that orthodoxy just really strengthens its hold, because it already has a hold, as it strengthens its hold, I don't know if it, if it, if it does not instill any confidence in me at the rate we're going.

-But I think you have to find the right ones, and I think we have to hold those up.
+And I think we have to hold those up.

-I there are a lot that I think are lost causes.
+There are a lot that I think are lost causes.

-I don't know, and again, my point of reference is Notre Dame, which is held out better than most Catholic universities of that size, Boston College, Georgetown, but it's you know, they want to be like their peer institutions.
+And again, my point of reference is Notre Dame, which has held out better than most Catholic universities of that size, Boston College, Georgetown.

-They want to if Washington University in St. Louis or if Duke jumped off a bridge, would you?
+They want to, if Washington University in St. Louis or if Duke jumped off a bridge, would you?

-And Notre Dame seems to be answering in the affirmative, because it's all about being like the peer institutions, which is really a funny thing, because to my mind, a peer institution of a school like Notre Dame, Catholic school, it's not Jesuit, it's its own order, Congregation of the Holy Cross.
+And Notre Dame seems to be answering in the affirmative because it's all about being like the peer institutions, which is really a funny thing because to my mind, a peer institution of a school like Notre Dame, Catholic school, it's not Jesuit, it's its own order, Congregation of the Holy Cross.

 A peer institution might be, I don't know, a small Christian or Catholic university like Franciscan University at Steubenville.

-Maybe that's why is why is why does the US News and World Report determine who our peer institutions are rather than the faith?
+Maybe that's, why is, why is, why does the U.S. News and World Report determine who our peer institutions are rather than the faith?

-Shouldn't, you know, the Catholic faith or even the Christian faith more broadly determine who our peers are, not who happens to be one slot below or above us on the US news ranks.
+Shouldn't, you know, the Catholic faith or even the Christian faith more broadly determine who our peers are, not who happens to be one slot below or above us on the U.S. news ranks.

 Like, why is Duke a peer of Notre Dame, but not Franciscan University?

-Because to my mind, Franciscan shares what should be Notre Dame's vision, and historically was Notre Dame's vision, much more than Duke or Cornell or Vanderbilt.
+Because to my mind, Franciscan shares what should be Notre Dame's vision and historically was Notre Dame's vision much more than Duke or Cornell or Vanderbilt.

-Um but it seems that schools like Notre Dame have cast their lot.
+But it seems that schools like Notre Dame have cast their lot.

 And so I think that what we're going to see is it'll be some holdout institutions.

-And I hope that they can continue to hold out, but I worry because these progressives are colonists, right?
+And I hope that they can continue to hold out.

-They're ideological colonists, they're Cultural chauvinists, and they won't be happy until every institution looks like what they want it to look like.
+And they won't be happy until every institution looks like what they want it to look like.

 I know because I used to share those priors.